I enjoy cooking, writing, growing things, crafts, and homeschooling my daughter.

 Paper rolls make great crafts!
-To make this cute paper-roll snowman all you need is a little construction paper, a toilet paper roll (or paper towel roll cut to size) and a couple of markers.
+To make this cute paper-roll snowman, all you need is a little construction paper, a toilet paper roll (or paper towel roll cut to size), and a couple of markers.

 These are the sizes that worked for our tube:

-For scarf: one piece 3/4" x 6 1/2" long
+- For scarf: one-piece 3/4" x 6 1/2" long

-For scarf fringe: 3/4" x 1 1/4" (bend fringe up a little)
+- For scarf fringe: 3/4" x 1 1/4" (bend fringe up a little)

-For hat: 1 1/4" x 6 1/2" (fold up 1/4 inch as shown below to resemble hat brim)
+- For the hat: 1 1/4" x 6 1/2" (fold up 1/4 inch as shown below to resemble hat brim)

 All paper can be attached with tape, so no glue is needed.
 The scarf fringe can be tucked under the scarf wrap.